 Pumpkin Station: Mission Valley

-One of five designated Pumpkin Stations in Southern California, the Mission Valley Pumpkin Station is conveniently located right next to the Westfield Shopping Mall.
-Not only do they boast rows and rows of prime pumpkins already gathered from the field, but they also have a variety of fun kids rides and activities including: a petting zoo, inflatable slides, a train ride and a ferris wheel.
+The Mission Valley Pumpkin Station is conveniently located right next to the Westfield Shopping Mall.
+Not only do they boast rows and rows of prime pumpkins already gathered from the field, but they also have a variety of fun kids rides and activities including: a petting zoo, a train ride and a ferris wheel.

 1640 1/2 Camino Del Rio N.